Anti-Polish sentiment: Israel

-The politician Yair Lapid claimed that his father's grandmother, who was killed in the Auschwitz concentration camp, "was murdered in Poland by Germans and Poles".
+The politician Yair Lapid said that his father's grandmother, who was killed in the Auschwitz concentration camp, "was murdered in Poland by Germans and Poles".
 Lapid also wrote that there were "Polish death camps" (see Polish death camps controversy).

 In a 2018 interview, Anna Azari, the Israeli ambassador to Poland, said that "We need to work to reduce anti-Semitism, but work is also needed for there to be less anti-Polish sentiment" and "Anti-Polonism occurs not only in Israel, but also in Jewish circles outside Israel."

 In February 2019, Poland's prime minister Mateusz Morawiecki canceled plans for his country to send a delegation to a meeting in Jerusalem on Monday after the acting Israeli foreign minister, Israel Katz said, "Poles collaborated with the Nazis, definitely.
 Collaborated with the Nazis.
-As (former Israeli Prime Minister) Yitzhak Shamir said — his father was murdered by Poles — he said that from his point of view they sucked anti-Semitism with their mothers' milk.
+As (former Israeli Prime Minister) Yitzhak Shamir said—his father was murdered by Poles—he said that from his point of view they sucked anti-Semitism with their mothers' milk.
 You can't sugarcoat this history."
 Zvi Bar, an Israeli brigadier general and politician, said that Katz was speaking as a 'student' of Yitzhak Shamir, "the father of Polish genetic theory" and said: "All right, there were Poles and Hungarians who collaborated, there were and are anti-Semitic Poles and Hungarians.
 But why generalize?
 Why be racist, why accuse these nations and attribute to them inherent anti-Semitic characteristics?"

 On 15 May 2019, Poland's Ambassador to Israel, Marek Magierowski, was spat on and attacked outside the Embassy of Poland, Tel Aviv by a 65-year-old Israeli architect, Arik Lederman, who was arrested following the assault.
-Israeli Foreign Ministry spokesman Emmanuel Nahshon said: "We express our fullest sympathy to the ambassador and our shock at the attack," while the suspect apologized and said he had been provoked earlier by a Polish Embassy employee using an anti-Semitic slur against him.
+Israeli Foreign Ministry spokesman Emmanuel Nahshon said: "We express our fullest sympathy to the ambassador and our shock at the attack," while the suspect apologized and said he had been provoked earlier by a Polish Embassy employee using an antisemitic slur against him.
 The Polish embassy in turn disputed the man's account, and said it has CCTV evidence to disprove it.